Kuchengeschmack/Kuchengeschmack.github.io/README.md

 ## Description 🔍

-An Angular v19 art portfolio for artist Marie-Cécile Caron.
+An Angular art portfolio for artist Marie-Cécile Caron.
 Currently under construction.

 ## How-to 🤔

-### Install the project
+### Install

 You must have [Git](https://git-scm.com/), [Node.js](https://nodejs.org/en) and [PnPM](https://pnpm.io/) installed on your PC.

-Open a shell terminal and type :
+Open a shell terminal in your dev folder and type :

 ```sh
 # Clone the project